JacobWeinbren/Israel-Data/README.md

 - 13th, 16th and 17th Knesset requires dividing by 10 to keep ballot numbers consistent
 - Decimal points suggest multiple booths at one polling station.
 Though sometimes multiple stations can also be at one address.
 - Default blocs are based on the [IDI](https://en.idi.org.il/israeli-elections-and-parties/elections/1992/), the [Historic Israeli Elections Project](https://github.com/shimonro/israelElections) and consideration from myself and those who provided feedback on this project.
+- The 13th Knesset election required some extra transcription of the notes in CBS Series '926', entered on [this sheet](https://docs.google.com/spreadsheets/d/1YpRU_1qzTBSYkZb2JctukHh3zEd7Ith51dWXYGq30gk/edit?usp=sharing) and saved in `13_Corrected`.

 ## Sources